Fatty liver blood test**Euro-Pharmacies are not medical physicians. Therefore, the information provided is for educational purposes only.**

 Introduction:

 Androgenic steroids are commonly used for male hormone replacement therapy and in the treatment of certain types of cancer.
-These steroids not only have androgenic effects, but also anabolic effects which are beneficial in conditions where muscle wasting occurs.
+These steroids not only have androgenic effects but also anabolic effects which are beneficial in conditions where muscle wasting occurs.
 In addition to their medical uses, synthetic anabolic steroids are often abused for bodybuilding purposes.
 However, it is important to note that many synthetic androgenic steroids can cause liver damage, specifically cholestatic liver injury.
-Prolonged use of androgens has also been linked to the development of liver tumors, such as hepatocellular carcinoma and hepatic adenoma.
-So, while these steroids may help you bulk up, they could also bulk up your risk of liver issues.
+Prolonged use of androgens can also lead to the development of liver tumors, including hepatocellular carcinoma and hepatic adenoma.

 Background:

-Testosterone is the primary male hormone, produced by the testes in men and to a lesser extent by the adrenal glands in both men and women.
-Unmodified testosterone cannot be taken orally, so it must be administered intramuscularly, sublingually, or through a transcutaneous patch.
-Various modifications of testosterone have been developed to enhance bioavailability or prolong its effects.
+Testosterone is the primary male hormone, produced by the testes in men and by the adrenal glands in both men and women.
+You cannot take unmodified testosterone orally, so you must administer it through injection, sublingually, or with a transcutaneous patch.To enhance its bioavailability and prolong its effects, researchers have developed modifications like esterification and alkylation.

 Hepatotoxicity

 The use of androgenic steroids can lead to a variable rate of serum enzyme elevations, which are typically asymptomatic and self-limiting.
-Danazol and oxymethalone have been most closely linked to these elevations, but they are usually temporary and do not necessitate dose adjustment or discontinuation.
+Danazol and oxymetholone have been most closely linked to these elevations, but they are usually temporary and do not necessitate dose adjustment or discontinuation.

-Therapy with anabolic steroids is associated with a unique form of acute cholestasis, a condition where bile flow from the liver is impaired.
-Liver injury typically occurs within 1 to 4 months of starting therapy, but can be delayed up to 6 to 24 months.
+Anabolic steroid use often leads to a unique form of acute cholestasis, which impairs bile flow from the liver.
+Typically, liver injury appears within 1 to 4 months of starting therapy; however, in some cases, it may be delayed for 6 to 24 months.
 Symptoms usually start subtly with nausea, fatigue, and itching, progressing to dark urine and jaundice.
 Even after stopping the steroids, jaundice and itching can persist.
 Blood tests may show only slight elevations in liver enzymes, with ALT and alkaline phosphatase levels only 2 to 3 times higher than normal, or even within normal range despite severe jaundice.
 Liver biopsy usually reveals a bland cholestasis with minimal inflammation and cell death.
 Bile duct injury is usually mild or absent, and vanishing bile duct syndrome is rare.
-The exact frequency of acute cholestasis from anabolic steroids is unclear, but it may be dose-related and affect around 1% of patients using certain steroids.
-Cholestasis has not been reported in patients using unmodified testosterone.
-This specific pattern of liver injury is so characteristic of anabolic steroids that it can be suspected in patients who deny using them, or who unknowingly take herbal supplements containing steroids.

-The use of anabolic steroids has been linked to vascular changes in the liver known as peliosis hepatis.
-Peliosis hepatis is a rare syndrome characterized by filled enlarged sinusoids and cysts throughout the liver.
-This condition is often accompanied by sinusoidal dilatation and loss of the normal endothelial barrier, resulting in an enlarged, deep red, and fragile liver.
+Moreover, anabolic steroid use has been linked to vascular abnormalities in the liver, particularly a rare condition called peliosis hepatis.
+This disorder is marked by the presence of blood-filled, enlarged sinusoids and cyst-like spaces dispersed throughout the liver tissue.This condition is often accompanied by sinusoidal dilatation and loss of the normal endothelial barrier, resulting in an enlarged, deep red, and fragile liver.

 Fortunately, peliosis hepatis associated with anabolic steroids can often improve, at least partially, with the cessation of steroid therapy.
 It’s important to note that peliosis can also affect other organs, most commonly the spleen.

-In conclusion, the use of anabolic steroids can have serious consequences on liver health, leading to conditions like peliosis hepatis.
+The use of anabolic steroids can have serious consequences on liver health, leading to conditions like peliosis hepatis.
 It is crucial for healthcare providers and individuals using these substances to be aware of these potential risks and take appropriate measures to prevent harm.

 The most serious complication of using anabolic steroids is the development of hepatic tumors, such as adenoma or hepatocellular carcinoma.
 These pesky tumors tend to pop up in patients who have been on androgenic steroids for a long time, usually as part of treatment for aplastic anemia or hypogonadism.
 However, they can also rear their ugly heads in athletes or bodybuilders who are using anabolic steroids illegally.